Categories

 Altered States of Consciousness

-Ayahuasca induces a profound altered state of consciousness (ASC), typically characterized by vivid visual and auditory hallucinations, a deep sense of interconnectedness, and changes in the perception of time, space, and self.
+Ayahuasca induces a profoundly altered state of consciousness (ASC), typically characterized by vivid visual and auditory hallucinations, a deep sense of interconnectedness, and changes in the perception of time, space, and self.
 These changes are largely attributed to the interaction of DMT with serotonin receptors in the brain, particularly the 5-HT2A receptor, which is responsible for mediating psychedelic effects.

 The ASC experienced under Ayahuasca can vary greatly between individuals, ranging from